CodeVu-Stage2Cohort4/fundamentals-of-computer-programming-book/chapters/Chapter 16. Linear Data Structures/README.md

 ## Dictionary Data Structure

-In the last few chapters we got familiar with some classic and very important data structures – arrays, lists, trees and graphs.
+In the last few chapters we got familiar with some classic and very important data structures – arrays and lsits.
 In this chapter we will get familiar with the so called **"dictionaries",** which are extremely useful and widely used in the programming.

 The dictionaries are also known as **associative arrays** or **maps.** In this book we are going to use the terminology "dictionary".
 Every element in the dictionary has a **key** and an **associated value** for this key.
 Both the key and the value represent a pair.
 The analogy with the real world dictionary comes from the fact, that in every dictionary, for every for word **(key),** we also have a description related to this word **(value).**